wzh9969/HPT/README.md

 Please download the original dataset and then use these scripts.

-### WebOfScience
+### Web Of Science

 The original dataset can be acquired in [the repository of HDLTex](https://github.com/kk7nc/HDLTex).
-Preprocess code could refer to [the repository of HiAGM](https://github.com/Alibaba-NLP/HiAGM) and we provide a copy of preprocess code here.
+Preprocessing code could refer to [the repository of HiAGM](https://github.com/Alibaba-NLP/HiAGM) and we provide a copy of preprocessing code here.
 Please save the Excel data file `Data.xlsx` in `WebOfScience/Meta-data` as `Data.txt`.

 ```shell